Harishpatil0172/Password_Strenght_Classifier/README.md

    2.1 Check for null values:
    at 367579 password column has one NaN value so we drop it.

-   2.2 check countplot of strenght column: we get 500000 strong passwords,100000 weak and very strong passwords.
+   2.2 Check countplot of strenght column: we get 500000 strong passwords,100000 weak and very strong passwords each.

 3. Apply TF-IDF Vectorizer on data:
    It converts String data into numerical data